Minimum Viable Product vs the Optimal Product – what’s the difference?

 For others, it’s what do we have to do to allow us to learn from the market, on the understanding that we’ll need more development to get to an Optimum Product.

-Louise May – one of our senior Product Focus consultants – has produced a short video to explain the theory behind the Lean Product, MVPs, and Optimal Products. (the video is just over 7 minutes long).
+Louise May – our Director of Product Management – has produced a short video to explain the theory behind the Lean Product, MVPs, and Optimal Products. (the video is just over 7 minutes long).

 Watch the video here.